Washington Great Shake Oct 18

 Federal, State, and Local Emergency Management experts and other official preparedness organizations all agree that "Drop, Cover, and Hold On" is the appropriate action to reduce injury and death during earthquakes (learn why here).
 The ShakeOut is our opportunity to practice how to protect ourselves during earthquakes.
 This page explains what to do. https://www.shakeout.org/dropcoverholdon/

-Every PTA member can support our Children, Principals and Teachers fostering a culture of safety and preparedness.
-(Click on items )
+Every PTA, PTSA, member can support our Children, Principals and Teachers fostering a culture of safety, security and preparedness.

 Frequently Ask Questions:

 When should I start planning and making a Preparedness Kit?

 Start now.
 Create a Plan.
 You can make it simple by buying small items every time you go shopping.
 Watch some of the video's on the parents resource link and click on the plan section.
 It is easy let's be prepared!

 How do I know what happens at my school during an Emergency or disaster?

 What can I do?